DannyuNDos/SynthV2-Korean-Tweaks/README.md

 Then a dialog will appear.
 Select the functions you want to apply, and then click on the "Ok" button.

-Currently, this script has 3 features:
+Currently, this script has 4 features:
  * Correction of palatalization of ㅅ/ㅆ
  * Distinction of ㅐ/ㅔ
  * Correction of codas ㄱ/ㄷ/ㅂ
+ * Option to pronounce ㅚ/ㅟ as monophthongs

 ## Caveats
 You need SynthV Studio 2 Pro to use this script.

 This script works only for Hangul lyrics.

-This script borrows Mandarin phonemes and English phonemes to aid the Korean pronunciation.
+This script borrows Mandarin phonemes to aid the Korean pronunciation.

+The options to tweak vowels overrides the "mouth opening" parameter.